stdnt-c1/A-Hand-For-A-Game/README.md

-# AzimuthControl - Hand Gesture Recognition System
+# Hand Gesture Recognition System

 _"Can I play a game with just a single hand without touching anything physically?"_